 In the past 20 years, the world has adopted digital and mobile devices for most of it’s ‘non-voice’ communications, and that has been reflected in film and television storytelling.
 Interactive Screen Graphics is a relatively new area for art departments to commission, but something Acme has been creating for most of the digital revolution era.

-The use of bespoke designed interfaces and applications are becoming more common on screen, while also being used a crucial storytelling mechanism to quickly and affordably communicate essential plot points and information to the audience.
+The use of bespoke designed interfaces and applications is becoming more common on-screen, while also being used as a crucial storytelling mechanism to quickly and affordably communicate essential plot points and information to the audience.

 Acme Graphics specialise in creating animations for use on prop laptops, desktop computers, tablets and mobile phones.
 We have created many variations as per scripts from art departments from TV & Film.